Homescu-Monica-Daniella/Ballet-Studio-Database-in-Sql/README.md

 b.
 Write a query on table Tb with a WHERE clause of the form WHERE b2 = value and analyze its execution plan.
 Create a `nonclustered index` that can speed up the query.
 Examine the execution plan again.

 c.
 Create a view that joins at least 2 tables.
 Check whether existing indexes are helpful; if not, reassess existing indexes / examine the cardinality of the tables.

+## Transactions

+Prepare the following scenarios for your database:

+- create a stored procedure that inserts data in tables that are in a m:n relationship; if one insert fails, all the operations performed by the procedure must be `rolled back`;
+- create a stored procedure that inserts data in tables that are in a m:n relationship; if an insert fails, try to `recover` as much as possible from the entire operation: for example, if the user wants to add a book and its authors, succeeds creating the authors, but fails with the book, the authors should remain in the database;
+- reproduce the following concurrency issues under `pessimistic isolation levels`: `dirty reads`, `non-repeatable reads`, `phantom reads`, and a `deadlock` (4 different scenarios); you can use stored procedures and / or stand-alone queries; find solutions to solve / workaround the concurrency issues;
+- reproduce the `update conflict` under an `optimistic isolation level`.

+Obs.

+* Prepare test cases covering both the happy scenarios and the ones with errors (this applies to stored procedures).
+* Don’t use IDs as input parameters for your stored procedures.
+Validate all parameters (try to use functions when needed).
+* Setup a logging system to track executed actions for all scenarios.

+Recommendation: use TRY…CATCH to handle errors.